ros2-gbp/automatika_embodied_agents-release/docs/examples/multiprocessing.md

 # Making the System Robust And Production Ready

-In the [last example](complete.md) we saw how we can make a complex graph of components to create an intelligent embodied agent.
+In the last [recipe](complete.md) we saw how we can make a complex graph of components to create an intelligent embodied agent.
 In this example we will have a look at some of the features that _EmbodiedAgents_ provides to make the same system robust and production-ready.

 ## Run Components in Separate Processes
 The first thing we want to do is to run each component in a different process.
 By default our launcher launches each component in a seperate thread, however ROS was designed such that each functional unit (a component in _EmbodiedAgents_, that maps to a node in ROS) runs in a seperate process such that failure of one process does not crash the whole system.
 In order to enable multiprocessing we simply pass the name of our ROS package, i.e. 'automatika_embodied_agents' and the multiprocessing parameter to our launcher as follows: